I am often asked questions about Psychodynamic Therapy and the services I provide. These Frequently Asked Questions may assist you.

 Q: Do I have to attend for a set number of sessions?

 A: Absolutely not.
-You control when therapy begins and ends.
+You decide when therapy begins and ends.
 I do recommend that when you feel that therapy is naturally coming to an end for you then let me know.
 We can work towards that ending so that things are not left up in the air on the last session.
 Some people only need short term work, others prefer to work over a prolonged period.
 There is no right or wrong.
 It’s about what works for you.

 Q: Can I have therapy over the telephone.